 However there is significant lag over what you do on your iPhone and how does it appear in the QuickTime window, though if we talk about audio or video files, the lag has minimal role then because all the files have been synced automatically with your Mac.
 But in times when you are trying to pull off a game while recording it on Mac significant lag would be experienced but it does not mean you cannot play games and record iPhone screen on your Mac.

 Audio recording options

 Apple provides you with two options to go with Audio recording on your Mac, either you go ahead with recording your iPhone screen on Mac and later on add audio while posting and editing.
-Or you can record audio live simultaneously with the video recording.
-The same downward facing arrow can be clicked and you can select a source which you would want to use for the audio recording.
-You will be given option of your own iPhone (in case you plan to record music being generated from the apps you are using) or else Mac’s built in microphone as you can see in the drop down menu.
+Or you can record audio life simultaneously with the video recording.
+The same downward-facing arrow can be clicked and you can select a source that you would want to use for the audio recording.
+You will be given the option of your own iPhone (in case you plan to record music being generated from the apps you are using) or else Mac’s built-in microphone as you can see in the drop-down menu.